bringbackourneighbours/bringbackourneighbours/src/content/pages/forms/en.md

 ## Important information:

 We have compiled templates that can be used in an emergency, i.e. in the event of an ongoing deportation.
-However, we recommend that applications and powers of attorney are drawn up by lawyers or advice centres in relation to the specific individual case.
+However, we strongly recommend that applications and powers of attorney are drawn up by lawyers or advice centres in relation to the specific individual case.
 The templates are only available in German.

 ## Objection to the search of your home

 During deportations, the police may only enter and not search the homes of those affected.
 The room of a collective accommodation centre is also considered a home.
 If police officers want to search a person's home, they need a search warrant from a judge, which they usually do not have.
-They can search a home without a warrant if there is ‘imminent danger’, for example if someone has a weapon and is threatening to commit (suicide).
+They can search a home without a warrant if there is ‘imminent danger’, for example if someone has a weapon and is threatening to commit suicide.

 ## Urgent application